richdmartin13/twotone/content/english/blog/Cupidat-non-proident.1 2.md

 ##### 1. Long random email account in the from address

-As a rule of thumb, if it's a long address with random characters, it isn't legitimate.
+Test As a rule of thumb, if it's a long address with random characters, it isn't legitimate.

 An example would be an email from "Uber" with the address from "sadfadfue@online.io